hybridgroup/cylon-api-mqtt/README.md

 API plugins are separate from the Cylon.js main module, to make everything more modular and at the same time make Cylon.js lighter.

 This repository contains the Cylon API plugin for the MQTT (http://mqtt.org) machine to machine messaging system.
+The implementation uses the [mqtt node module](https://github.com/mqttjs/MQTT.js) maintained by [@adamvr](https://github.com/adamvr) and [@mcollina](https://github.com/mcollina) thank you!

 For more information about Cylon, check out the repo at https://github.com/hybridgroup/cylon